Poonam Gupta (economist)

-Poonam Gupta (born 1969) is an Indian economist who is serving as the deputy governor of the Reserve Bank of India since 2 April 2025 where she is also the incharge of the Monetary Policy Committee and became the first woman to hold the position in over a decade.
+Poonam Gupta (born 1969) is an Indian economist who is currently serving as the deputy governor of the Reserve Bank of India.
+She is also in charge of the Monetary Policy Committee is the first woman to hold the position in over a decade.

 She has been appointed for a three-year term and is known for her extensive expertise in international finance and economic policy.
-Gupta has previously held key roles in global financial institutions and domestic economic bodies.

 Early life and education

-Gupta holds a Ph.D. and a master's degree in economics from the University of Maryland, United States.
-She also earned a Master's degree in Economics from the Delhi School of Economics and her Bachelor's degree in Economics from Hindu College, Delhi of Delhi University where she secured second rank in university.
+Gupta earned a Bachelor of Economics from Hindu College at Delhi University, and a Master's degree in Economics from the Delhi School of Economics.

+She also earned a master's degree and a Ph.D in economics from the University of Maryland in the United States.
 In addition to her academic qualifications, she has taught at the Delhi School of Economics and the University of Maryland.

 Career

 Before her appointment at the RBI, Gupta served as the director general of the National Council of Applied Economic Research (NCAER), India's largest economic policy think tank.
-She has nearly two decades of experience working with the World Bank, where she was a Lead Economist focusing on India, and the International Monetary Fund (IMF), where she contributed to various departments.
+She has nearly two decades of experience working with the World Bank, and the International Monetary Fund (IMF).

 Her academic roles include serving as a professor at the Delhi School of Economics, Visiting Faculty at the Indian Statistical Institute (ISI), RBI Chair Professor at the National Institute of Public Finance and Policy (NIPFP), and professor at the Indian Council for Research on International Economic Relations (ICRIER).